The Wild Hunt (Grimm)

 "The Wild Hunt" is the 12th episode of season 3 of the supernatural drama television series Grimm and the 56th episode overall, which premiered on January 24, 2014, on the cable network NBC.
 The episode was written by series creators Jim Kouf and David Greenwalt, and was directed by Rob Bailey.

 Plot

 Opening quote: "Come back in the evening, I'll have the door locked to keep out the wild huntsmen."

 After dinner in a restaurant, Monroe (Silas Weir Mitchell) shows Rosalee (Bree Turner) something in the clock: an engagement ring.
 He proposes to Rosalee and she accepts.
 Meanwhile, a police officer pursues a car in a chase and finally catches up with it but the driver is nowhere to be found and the officer is scalped by a creature.

 Monroe and Rosalee begin discussing telling Monroe's parents about their engagement, something which worries Monroe as he didn't tell them she is a Fuchsbau.

+In Vienna, Sebastien shows Stefania to Prince Viktor's room where he is seen observing Adalind on his laptop.
+Renard realizes this when Sebastien informs him of the happenings in the castle.

+Rosalee is awakened by Monroe entering the spice shop.
+Monroe apologizes, and Rosalee says they need to talk.
+Rosalee is hesitant to get in the way of Monroe's family, but Monroe insists that if his parents won't accept them, he'd cut all ties from them if he had to.

+A park ranger comes across Woden's campfire and finds the vehicle Woden stole ("The Wild Hunt") and another vehicle with Kansas license plates.